interlock-network/interlock-docs/whitepaper.md

 please read on.

-## The problem
+## The Problem

 ### History

 The writers of this paper, dear reader, are old enough to remember the
 following: napster, gnutella, bit-torrent, Usenet, slashdot, RSS Feeds, Tor, Google before it became evil, and Open Source before it became cool.
 We remember an internet where nobody knew that you were a dog &mdash;  and, more importantly, nobody cared.
 We remember when being social on the internet meant that you had a blog, read(and shared files on) USENET, and participated in Slashdot discussions and flame-wars as an 'Anonymous Coward'.
 We remeber that being informed meant that you